 The Reinvention of the Hot Air Balloon

-The modern hot air balloon was invented out of the General Mills balloon program which was funded by the US government (The Navy).
+The modern hot air balloon was invented out of the General Mills balloon program was funded by the US government (The Navy).
 They believed that hot air balloons could be used as an extraction method for soldiers or a spy system with cameras disguised as weather balloons.
 Ed Yost and Don Piccard both worked on the Navy program at General Mills and went on to build the modern hot air balloon using a propane burner and nylon fabric.
-Their first flight in the balloon that Ed Yost built was called the channel champ and flew of the English channel.
-Ed Yost helped build Raven Industries in the early 1960s and Don Piccard went on to build Piccard balloons.
+Their first flight in the balloon that Ed Yost built was called the channel champ and flew over the English channel.
+Ed Yost helped build Raven Industries in the early 1960s, and Don Piccard went on to build Piccard balloons.

 Advances In Ballooning Technology

 Technology in ballooning has made huge advances in the last 20 years.
 Balloon travel to a specific long-distance location still isn’t available, but, the fabric being used is now airtight, the propane burners are extremely powerful, and the advances in accessible weather information make ballooning very safe.
 You can learn the specifics about how hot air balloons work on this post.
 Get ready to nerd out!

 Balloon manufacturers have added what is called a parachute vent for quickly cooling the envelope of the balloon.
 The parachute vent allows a balloon pilot to quickly dump hot air on landing allowing for the basket of the balloon not to be pulled by the momentum of the envelope.
 The vent can also be used if a balloon pilot over burns causing the hot air balloon to slow its ascent.